Cyber-Mint/git-going/chapters/exercise-04.md

 git pull
 git checkout -b first_branch
 touch this_will_break.txt
-git add this_will_break.txt
-git commit -m "Adding this_will_break.txt to repo on branch 1" git checkout master git checkout -b second_branch touch this_will_break.txt git add this_will_break.txt git commit -m "Adding this_will_break.txt to repo on branch 2" git merge first_branch
+echo "The first line should be this" > this_will_break.txt git add this_will_break.txt git commit -m "Adding this_will_break.txt to repo on branch 1" git checkout master git checkout -b second_branch touch this_will_break.txt echo "No, the first line should be this" > this_will_break.txt git add this_will_break.txt git commit -m "Adding this_will_break.txt to repo on branch 2" git merge first_branch